Cologne Stadtbahn: Tunnel-expansion

 In an open discussion with residents, Stadtbahn users and car users in mid-2018, options 1 and 4 were rejected by everyone, while car users are against a tunnel completely.
 Stadtbahn users favour no tunnel or option 3, and residents support option 2 more than 3.
-Only options 1 and 2 could be financed by the state of NRW, while 3 and 4 would require large expenses of the city.
+Originally only options 1 and 2 could have been financed by the state of NRW, while 3 and 4 would have required large expenses of the city, but changes in the funding requirements mean that funding of a tunnel to Melaten is now possible as well.

-The stations not rebuilt underground, whether because no tunnel is built or because it is to short to reach them, will be lengthened to accommodate the longer trains as well.
-Which option to use, if any, will be decided until Q3 of 2023.
-Planning is anticipated to take until 2026, with construction starting in 2029.
+The tunnel plan presented to the city council in May 2023 is one of the long variants to Melaten.
+The exact plans are yet to be released to the public, but reports by news agencies state the following: